fterrani/RES_Labo_SMTP/README.md

 4. Once the image was built, run this command to start the container in a temporary container:
    `docker run -d --rm -p 25:25/tcp -p 8282:8282/tcp heig-mockmock`

 5. MockMock should now be running.
-To see the webinterface of MockMock, open a web browser and go to `http://localhost:8282`
+You can send SMTP commands to `localhost` on port `25`.
+To see the webinterface of MockMock, open a web browser and go to `http://localhost:8282`.

 6. When you are done using MockMock, you can stop the container using the following command: `docker container stop <container-id>` where `<container-id>` is the name of the container you created earlier (use `docker ps` to see started container and their IDs)